Great American Cleanup

 Several locations across Rockdale were spruced up with the help of a record-high number of more than 525 volunteers in 2016 as part of the Great American Cleanup.
 KCRB, families, individuals, businesses, schools and more than 30 community groups removed tires and tons of trash in the County.

 Electronics Recycling & Paper Shredding Event

 In September, KCRB hosted a county-wide Recycling Month featuring an electronics recycling and paper shredding event.
 Rockdale residents took advantage of these events to clear their homes of unneeded or unused cell phones, electronics and paper.
 This event diverted 8 tons of paper and 12,000 pounds of metal, plastic, glass, computer housings, and peripheral equipment from local landfills.

-The 2016 Electronics & Paper Shredding event is scheduled for Saturday, Sept.
-10, 9 a.m. – 1 p.m., or until the shredding truck is full, in the parking lot of the Rockdale County Government Annex at 1400 Parker Road in Conyers.
-More information about electronic items that will be accepted/not accepted and limits on paper shredding will be available approximately one prior to the event in the Top Stories section on the County’s website or click the banner below.
+The first 2017 Electronics & Paper Shredding event is scheduled for Saturday, May 20, 9 a.m. – 1 p.m., or until the shredding truck is full, in the parking lot of the Rockdale County Government Annex at 1400 Parker Road in Conyers.
+More information about electronic items that will be accepted/not accepted and limits on paper shredding will be available approximately one month prior to the event in the Top Stories section on the County’s website or click the banner below.

 Rivers Alive is a joint program of the Department of Natural Resource’s Protection Division and Keep Georgia Beautiful Campaign.
 Rivers Alive is held annually in the fall and draws hundreds of citizen-volunteers to clean up the waterways in Rockdale County.